coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/btc-staking-working.md

 1. **Locking Bitcoin**
    - The user creates a **CLTV timelock transaction** on the Bitcoin network.
-   - The minimum lock duration is 24 hours, though the Core UI typically suggests longer periods (5+ days) for optimal participation.
+   - While there’s no minimum lock duration when staking via the CLI tool, a minimum of 24 hours is recommended to be eligible for staking rewards.
+The Core UI typically suggests a lock period of 5+ days to ensure optimal participation and reward potential.

 2. **Delegating to a Core Validator**
    - The timelocking transaction must include: